11 Reasons the USA & the World Will End Within the Next 100 Years

 • Global economic risk is increasing

-• Group think behavior from first world nations
+• Groupthink behavior from first-world nations

 • Disease/pandemic risk as travel is increasing

-• Fragility: Supply chains increasingly large, which means we are far more than ever reliant on outside sources for essential needs.
+• Fragility: Supply chains are increasingly large, which means we are far more than ever reliant on outside sources for essential needs.

 • War risk as weapons get cheaper and increase in range and destructive power

-Civil Unrest
+5. Civil Unrest

 Global unrest is already here, in case you have not noticed.